-- 1 teaspoon sea salt (to taste)
+- 1 teaspoon sea salt to taste

-- 1/2 teaspoon black pepper
+- ½ teaspoon black pepper

-- 1/2 teaspoon cayenne pepper (to taste)
+- ½ teaspoon cayenne pepper to taste

-- Preheat the oven to 190C / 375F and line a large baking sheet with parchment paper.
+- Preheat the oven to 190°C (375°F) and line a large baking sheet with parchment paper.

 - In a large bowl, mash the (skinned) sweet potato with a fork until fairly smooth.
 Add the remaining ingredients and mash into a rough consistency that holds together when pressed.1 large sweet potato, 150 grams cooked chickpeas, 300 grams cooked brown rice, 1 small red onion, 2 cloves garlic, 20 grams fresh parsley, 75 grams walnuts, 2 tablespoons olive oil, 1 tablespoon apple cider vinegar, 2 teaspoons cumin, 1 teaspoon sea salt, 1/2 teaspoon black pepper, 1/2 teaspoon cayenne pepper

-- Separate the mixture into about 10 equal balls, then use your hands to form them into patties about 2cm / 3/4in thick.
+- Separate the mixture into about 10 equal balls, then use your hands to form them into patties about 2 cm (3/4 in.) thick.
 Place onto the prepared baking sheet.

-- Bake for 40-45 minutes, or until lightly golden.
+- Bake for 35-40 minutes, or until lightly golden.
 The burgers will be slightly delicate right out of the oven, but can be lifted with a spatula.
 Serve with buns and toppings.

 - Leftovers keep well at room temperature for a couple of days, and the mixture freezes well before baking.
 If frozen after baking they tend to get a bit crumbly after thawing.